-Professor Poulsen is a radiation oncologist at Icon Cancer Centre North Lakes, as well as Mater Centre South Brisbane with an extensive experience in public and private oncology.
+Professor Poulsen is a radiation oncologist at Icon Cancer Centre North Lakes with an extensive experience in public and private oncology.

 Dr Poulsen has published extensively in the area of radiation oncology and has over 150 peer reviewed publications.
 The main areas of interest have been in head and neck cancer, skin cancer with a special interest in Merkel cell carcinoma of the skin.
 Through his involvement in the Trans Tasman Radiation Oncology Group (TROG) as a principal investigator for TROG 91.01 and 96.07, he has established an international network.
 This has included published articles on Phase II and III trials and a meta-analysis of fractionation trials for radiotherapy of the head and neck.
 Research collaboration has been with other radiation oncologists in Australia and New Zealand as well as medical oncologists, allied health professionals and surgeons.